null-machine/limbus-company-roll-analyzer/index.md

 ---

-**A TIER — RELIABLE OPTIONS**
+**A TIER — RELIABLE**

-These units win clashes that units in lower tiers wouldn't, and can be relied upon to hold their own and pull their weight.
+These units win clashes that units in lower tiers couldn't, and can be relied upon to hold their own and pull their weight.
 They feel solid to pilot and their kits are easily appreciated.

 ![R Ishmael](assets/10802.png)
 ![L Faust](assets/10203.png)